Why bribes usually don't buy votes for politicians

 Party workers partly blamed the voters for this state of affairs.
 The voters, they bemoaned, had become astute, having realised that it was near-impossible for candidates to "monitor" their voting behaviour.
 So they pocketed the cash and betrayed even the most generous candidate.
 There was no evidence to suggest that candidates were channelling funds towards either core or swing voters.

-"Paying voters is not entirely useless or inefficient though," Prof Chauchard told me.
+"Paying voters is not entirely useless or inefficient though," Dr Chauchard told me.
 "You could lose votes if you didn't.
 It helps you to level the playing field.
 You may lose more if you didn't give a gift.
 Only in very tight elections, could it tilt the balance."

 Sanjay Kumar, a leading Delhi-based political scientist, says there is a overwhelming belief among parties that they can buy votes of poor people.
 "That's why most parties bribe voters.
 All parties continue to spend on voters in the hope that the undecided voter or the fringe voter will keel over.
 But there is no evidence that this happens or helps at all."